Stochastic: Social sciences

 Stochastic social science theory is similar to systems theory in that events are interactions of systems, although with a marked emphasis on unconscious processes.
 The event creates its own conditions of possibility, rendering it unpredictable if simply for the number of variables involved.
 Stochastic social science theory can be seen as an elaboration of a kind of 'third axis' in which to situate human behavior alongside the traditional 'nature vs. nurture' opposition.
 See Julia Kristeva on her usage of the 'semiotic', Luce Irigaray on reverse Heideggerian epistemology, and Pierre Bourdieu on polythetic space for examples of stochastic social science theory.

-The term stochastic terrorism has come into frequent use with regard to lone wolf terrorism.
-The terms "Scripted Violence" and "Stochastic Terrorism" are linked in a "cause <> effect" relationship.
-"Scripted violence" rhetoric can result in an act of "stochastic terrorism".
-The phrase "scripted violence" has been used in social science since at least 2002.

-Author David Neiwert, who wrote the book Alt-America, told Salon interviewer Chauncey Devega:

-Scripted violence is where a person who has a national platform describes the kind of violence that they want to be carried out.
-He identifies the targets and leaves it up to the listeners to carry out this violence.
-It is a form of terrorism.
-It is an act and a social phenomenon where there is an agreement to inflict massive violence on a whole segment of society.
-Again, this violence is led by people in high-profile positions in the media and the government.
-They're the ones who do the scripting, and it is ordinary people who carry it out.Think of it like Charles Manson and his followers.
-Manson wrote the script; he didn't commit any of those murders.
-He just had his followers carry them out.

 Subtractive color reproduction

 When color reproductions are made, the image is separated into its component colors by taking multiple photographs filtered for each color.
 One resultant film or plate represents each of the cyan, magenta, yellow, and black data.
 Color printing is a binary system, where ink is either present or not present, so all color separations to be printed must be translated into dots at some stage of the work-flow.
 Traditional line screens which are amplitude modulated had problems with moiré but were used until stochastic screening became available.
 A stochastic (or frequency modulated) dot pattern creates a sharper image.